silverstripe/silverstripe-gridfieldqueuedexport/README.md

 ## Introduction

 Allows for large data set exports from a `GridField`.
+By using an asynchronous job queue, we avoid running out of PHP memory or exceeding any maximum execution time limits.

+The exact limitations of a standard `GridField` export vary based on the server configuration, server capacity and the complexity of the exported `DataObject`.
+As a rough guide, you should consider using this module when more than 1000 records need to be exported.
+The module should be able to export 10,000 records on a standard server configuration within a few minutes.

 ## Requirements